NhutVuong/VietNam_Tourism_Analysis/README.md

 ## 🎯 Objectives
 - Visualize Vietnam’s tourism status **before, during, and after the Covid-19 pandemic** by economic regions.
 - Analyze changes in the number of **domestic and international tourists** across time.
+-  Highlight variations in **tourism amount & revenue** from 2019 to 2022.